dubiacc/docs/en/hesse/vii-syllabus-2.md

 Transcript of the talk by Fr.
 Hesse: Vatican II vs. Syllabus of Errors - Part 2

-# Fr.
-Hesse: Vatican II vs. Syllabus of Errors - Part 2
+# Vatican II vs. Syllabus of Errors - Part 2

 Dissecting the Constitution on the Sacred Liturgy further, Fr.
 Hesse exposes Vatican II's demand for "radical adaptation" that produces the chaotic papal